LG432/double_pendulum/README.md

 This project simulates and visualises the **double pendulum** system by solving a system of ODEs derived from **Lagrangian mechanics**.

 ## Background
-The double pendulum system is a system of two pendulums attached end to end.
+The double pendulum system consists of two pendulums attached end to end.
 Its dynamics are described by a set of coupled, non-linear differential equations that are derived from Lagrangian mechanics.
-The system depends heavily on the intial conditions set.
+The system depends heavily on the intial conditions set (initial angle and initial angular velocity).

 ## Features